WenqiJiang/FPGA-ANNS/PE_optimization/README.md

 Rather than serving as an independent module, the bitonic sort network is a building block to one PE that will be introduced later, i.e., sort_reduction_network.

 Currently, the bitonic sort supports N <= 128.
 For larger N, HLS struggles to finish the array partition.

+## parallel_reduction_merge

+Given 2 sorted streams, reduce the number by half and sort them.

+For example, the inputs are two stream arrays, each with a 16 width.
+The parallel reduction unit will first select the top 16 out of the total 32 number, then sort the 16 numbers and output them.

+This is another building block for sort_reduction_network

 ## sort_reduction_network